Lifecycle Callbacks Deep Dive

 2. Registration & Constructor Constraints

 The constructor() method is the most restricted phase in the custom element lifecycle.
-The specification explicitly forbids DOM attachment, attribute observation, and shadow root attachment prior to definition.
+The specification forbids certain DOM operations, particularly those that depend on children or the document context.

 Registry Binding & Idempotent Upgrades